NotBlue-Dev/EAST/README.md

 ### EchoVR section Configuration

-PC :
-- Input your pc IP (default is 127.0.0.1), and change the port if you need it
+- Input your pc IP (default is 127.0.0.1), and change the port if you need it or input your quest IP

-Quest :
-- Input your quest IP

 You can join a session with the session id <br />
 You can spectate your game by clicking spectate me